 At Dental West NYC on the Upper West Side, Dr. Leora Walter brings a unique advantage to implant dentistry through her dual training as both a prosthodontist and surgical implant dentist.
 This rare combination means one doctor handles your entire implant process from initial dental implant placement through final restoration, eliminating communication gaps and ensuring seamless coordination throughout treatment.
-Our state of the art dental practice combines advanced techniques with cutting-edge laser technology to deliver the best dental implants New York has to offer, prioritizing minimally invasive approaches that support your overall oral health.
+Our state-of-the-art dental practice combines advanced techniques with cutting-edge laser technology to deliver high-quality dental implants, prioritizing minimally invasive approaches that support your overall oral health.

 The Advantage of Combined Surgical and Restorative Training